asllop/RunPack/TUTORIAL.md

 Here we introduced one more word, the `>`.
 This word is a comparator, it gets two cells, compares if the first is bigger thant the second, and returns a boolean.
 There are 6 comparators: `=`, `!=`, `>`, `<`, `>=`, and `<=`.

 And the last control flow word is `while`.
-It works pretty like `if`, but the condition instead of being a boolean, is a block that must return a boolean:
+It works pretty much like `if`, but the condition, instead of being a simple boolean, is a block that must return a boolean:

 ```
 { { dup 0 > } { dup print, -- } while drop } def countdown